 The U.S. automotive market showed strong signs of resilience in 2011 and registered a 10% growth in vehicle sales to reach approximately 13 million.
-In 2012, the figure swelled to 14.5 million.
-The U.S. automotive industry is expected to carry on the growth trajectory in 2013 although the rate of expansion might slow down.
-The U.S. automotive industry seems decoupled to a large extent from the sluggish European growth.
-Robust sales growth could translate into better revenue realization for Honda in the U.S., one of the most critical market for the company.
+The trend continued in 2012 as 14.5 million vehicles were sold during the year.
+2013 was also a strong year for the automotive market as vehicle sales jumped to 15.9 million units.
+The U.S. automotive industry continued its show of strong growth in 2014 as well, although the rate of growth slowed down to 5.9%.
+The robust sales growth could translate into better revenue realization for Toyota in the U.S., one of the most important markets for the company.

-Vehicle financing business driven by high volume & margins
+Vehicle financing business driven by high volume and margins

-Toyota's auto loans and lease portfolio comprises of close to $130 billion and earns a interest spread of approximately 4% amounting to $6.8 billion of annual gross profits.
-Toyota charges an average interest & lease rate of 9.4% and benefits from the low interest rates in Japan and the US.
-In comparison, Toyota's automotive business made a gross profit of $4,507 from each vehicle sold in North America based on an average price realization of around $21,168 in 2011.
+Toyota's auto loans and lease portfolio comprises close to $145 billion and earns an interest spread of approximately 2.6% amounting to $6.8 billion of annual gross profits.
+Toyota charges an average interest and lease rate of 7.8% and benefits from the low interest rates in Japan and the U.S.

 Vehicle recalls by Toyota hurt its brand image

 Several separate recalls of Toyota's most profitable product lines such as the Toyota Camry, Corolla, Prius, and some Lexus vehicles have hurt Toyota's image of marketing itself as the economic yet reliable brand.
 Toyota realized as early as 2007 that several vehicles from different product lines experienced unintended acceleration, but suspected that it was due to an "all-weather" floor mat issue.